-Creamy red pesto pasta with spicy chickpeas is made with our special blend of sun-dried tomato, red pepper pesto (pesto Rosso), and healthy walnuts for the ultimate vegan pasta dinner.
+Creamy red pesto pasta with spicy chickpeas is made with our special blend of sun-dried tomato, red pepper pesto (pesto Rosso), and seasoned and baked chickpeas for a delicious vegan pasta dinner.

-- Like all our recipes, the pesto sauce and chickpeas are prepared without oil.
+- Like all our recipes, the pesto sauce and chickpeas are prepared without added oil.
 Read on for our tips about oil-free sun-dried tomatoes and roasted red peppers.

 - Spicy baked chickpeas make a delicious source of vegan protein for this pasta recipe.

-- Unlike our other pesto recipes, this one is unique because we swap pine nuts for healthy walnuts for an earthy, rich flavor.
+- Unlike our other vegan pesto recipes, we swap pine nuts for healthy walnuts for an earthy, rich flavor.

 - Roasting red bell peppers ensures you get whole nutrition.
 And they are far less expensive than jarred, swimming in oil, roasted peppers.
 It's tried and true for recipes like red pepper sauce with chickpeas and red pepper harissa paste.

-Sundried tomatoes.
-If possible, use dehydrated sundried tomatoes or try our homemade, oil-free oven-dried tomatoes (it's easy!).
+Sun-dried tomatoes.
+Use dehydrated sundried tomatoes or try our homemade, oil-free oven-dried tomatoes (it's easy!).
 Semi-or jarred are suitable alternatives if you can find them without oil.

 Walnuts.
 Use raw, unsalted walnuts for the best earthy flavor and chewy texture.
 Hazelnuts are the closest substitute, although almonds can also be used.
-If you use sunflower seeds or pepitas, roughly grind them separately before adding the remaining pesto ingredients.
+For using sunflower seeds or pepitas, roughly grind them separately before adding the remaining pesto ingredients.

 Miso paste.
 My favorite secret ingredient that brings on umami flavor with a simple teaspoon.
 White Shiro miso paste is mild, but you can use whatever you like.
 A tablespoon (or two) of nutritional yeast is a good substitute.